richardbaihe/openai_GPT/README.md

 -G int 'number of GPUs required for each node'
 ```

-**Note**: the num of ps(parameter sever) is N/2 by default, you can config it by edit related codes in RunDistributedJob.py.
+**Note**: the num of ps(parameter sever) is N/2 by default, you can config it by editing related codes in RunDistributedJob.py.

 ## 4. Tips for CCC Platform